-Performanc e Target Indicator Trigger and Actions (1 st April 2019 - 31 st M arch 2020) Nature of performance Significance The number of The number of Service If any infrastructure issues that Discussions with Dwr Service Centres Centres constrained by are insuperable within the plan Cymru / Welsh Water constrained by infrastructure issues period are identified then an (DC/WW) are ongoing with infrastructure issues (Sewage treatment and investigation into potential regard to securing funding (Sewage treatment water supply). solutions will be triggered. via the AMP programme. + and water supply).
-There are a number of factors 3 Service Centres (2 waste that may affect the provision of water treatment works) are constrained in part by sewage and water infrastructure.
+Indicator Performance Target Trigger and Actions (1 st April 2020 - 31 st M (1 st April 2020 - 31 st March 2021) Nature of performance Significance The number of The number of Service If any infrastructure issues that Discussions with Dwr Service Centres Centres constrained by are insuperable within the plan Cymru / Welsh Water constrained by infrastructure issues period are identified then an (DC/WW) are ongoing with infrastructure issues (Sewage treatment and investigation into potential regard to securing funding (Sewage treatment water supply). solutions will be triggered. via the AMP programme. + and water supply).
+There are a number of factors 3 Service Centres (2 waste that may affect the provision of water treatment works) are sewage and water constrained in part by infrastructure.
 Therefore, if infrastructure issues: infrastructure provision is not Aberaeron (Llwyncelyn improved, then actions will need only) to be taken collaboratively with Llanon utility service providers.
-This Llanrhystud could include: Evaluating whether inclusion in the next Asset Management Plan (AMP) round would be feasible if delivery of sites is to be ensured; Achieving certainty that slippages in the current AMP can be addressed; Where viability issues exist in relation to sites where developer contributions were to be relied upon exploring the
+This Llanrhystud could include: Evaluating whether inclusion in the next Asset Management Plan (AMP) round would be feasible if delivery of sites is to be ensured; Achieving certainty that slippages in the current AMP can be addressed; Where viability issues exist in relation to sites where

+developer contributions were to

+be relied upon exploring the

 alternatives (AMP, other sites

 etc.); and

 Where capacity issues cannot

 be overcome, considering the

 options for addressing future

 development needs within that

 particular Service Centre.

+Analysis